When We Live One Life In The Church And another At Home, It Is Deadly!

 Satan became irritated.
-He had to stop it.
+He had to stop the progress!
 So he once again went into one of the homes of a couple and tricked them.

-So he once again went into one of the homes of a couple and tricked them with lies.
 He infiltrated their minds and corrupted their hearts, and they devised an evil plan.

 Ananias first appeared before the apostles and laid the money at their feet.
 He was feeling pleased with himself to be giving away such a significant portion of the money.
-The land had sold for an exceedingly high profit, and he was almost sure that his offering was more than all the others.
-He looked around at his fellow brethren and smiled proudly.

 The land had sold for an exceedingly high profit, and he was almost sure that his offering was more than all the others.
 He looked around at his fellow brethren and smiled proudly.

-However, when he glanced up at Peter’s face, Ananias cringed at the harsh lines in his forehead and the thin lines of his lips.
-The angry eyes of Peter stared fixedly at Ananias, and he said,
+However, when he looked up at Peter’s face, Ananias cringed at the harsh lines on Peter’s forehead and his pursed lips.

 “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
 While it remained, was it not your own?
 And after it was sold, was it not in your own control?
 Why have you conceived this thing in your heart?
 You have not lied to men but to God.”
 (Acts 5:3-4)

 As Ananias opened his mouth to form the word, he felt the pounding of his heart ceased, and he fell to the floor, dead.

 So, three hours after the young men took out his dead body for burial, in came Sapphira into the room, looking all peachy in her new outfit that she had just bought, possible from the portion that they had withheld.

-She was beaming from ear to ear when she walked into the room.
-But she noticed that the entire room was silent as she approached the disciples.
-She felt a cold shiver ran down her spine, but she quickly shrugged it off.
+Then she noticed the tense silence in the room as she approached the disciples.
+She felt a cold shiver wrapped around her spine, but she quickly shrugged it off.